 Cucumbers can be eaten in several different ways so let us try to understand if can people with diabetes eat cucumber.

 By now, a person with diabetes is probably habituated to looking for the contents and nutrients in the food that they consume.
 The reason why this aspect is particularly important is that one of the first things they are taught is to count the carbs.
 What this means is that, when an external insulin shot needs to be taken, via the insulin pump or with the help of an injection, the units of insulin that go into the body are decided according to the food that is being consumed.
-The nutritionists help each individual with diabetes to determine their carbs to insulin ratio.
+The nutritionists help everyone with diabetes to determine their carbs insulin ratio.
 This ratio is used every time a meal is consumed.

 To determine if we can eat cucumber in diabetes, this carb counting again becomes necessary to understand the units of insulin, if any, that need to be administered.

 In an unpeeled cucumber (100gms), the nutrients are: